nearform-actions/optic-release-automation-action/README.md

 - 🤖 Upon successful retrieval of the OTP, it will publish the package to Npm.
 - 🤖 Create a Github release with change logs (You can customize release notes using [release.yml](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes#example-configuration))

-When you close the PR ⚡️: nothing will happen.
+When you close the PR without merging it ⚡️: nothing will happen.

 ### Multiple user scenario